 The Reception Team

 What a beautiful end to our week after all this rain!
-Let's hope for a bit more sunshine over the weekend.
+The children have definitely enjoyed being outdoors and we were super lucky to have the nice weather on Thursday for our 2nd session of ‘tots on tyres’, let's hope for a bit more sunshine over the weekend.
 This week in Reception class, we have continued to build upon and practise routines which the children are becoming much more familiar with now.
 We are encouraging all our children to say good morning as they enter the classroom in a morning and use their pleases and thank yous throughout the day as it is important to instill these things at an early age.
 We are also encouraging better listening in class time, ensuring children are looking and focused when someone is talking.

-Next week in English, we will be reading a story called The Leaf Thief and will focus on the skill of identifying the initial sound of a word (e.g. knowing that the word 'sock' begins with an 's' or the word 'leaf' begins with an 'l').
-We will also be encouraging healthy eating by making our fruity faces - watch out for some pictures next week!
+We have been reading the book Oi Frog! to the children this week and we have enjoyed learning some new words and recognising the rhyming words.
+Next week we will read Oi Cat! and in English, we will also be reading a story called The Leaf Thief and will focus on the skill of identifying the initial sound of a word (e.g. knowing that the word 'sock' begins with an 's' or the word 'leaf' begins with an 'l').
+We will also be learning about how we can look after ourselves by being active, healthy eating, looking after our teeth and washing our hands properly - watch out for some pictures next week!

 The Reception Team

-We have had a wonderful week this week starting to learn our first set of phonemes in phonics this week: s, a, t.
-Next week we will also start to learn our next set of sounds: p, i and n.
+We have had a wonderful week this week starting to learn our first set of phonemes in phonics this week: s, a, t and p.
+Next week we will also start to learn our next set of sounds: i, n and m.
 The children have started to form these letters which we will continue to practice in school.
 If you can start to use the wipe boards and pens we have provided that would be brilliant.

 We have completed most of our Baseline assessments and the children have done really well settling in and following our daily routines.